sebanc/brunch/troubleshooting-and-faqs.md

 - "mount_internal_drives": allows automatic mounting of HDD partitions in ChromeOS
   - Android media server will scan those drives which will cause high CPU usage until it has finished, it might take hours depending on your data),
   - Partition label will be used if it exists,
+- "chromebook_audio": enable audio on EOL chromebook devices using the brunch recommended recovery image,
+- "native_chromebook_image": enable it to use brunch on a non-EOL chromebook using its official recovery image,
 - "broadcom_wl": enable this option if you need the broadcom_wl module,
 - "iwlwifi_backport": enable this option if your intel wireless card is not supported natively in the kernel,
 - "rtl8188eu": enable this option if you have a rtl8188eu wireless card/adapter,